rkp8/SmartGymsScheduleManager/README.md

 [![CircleCI](https://circleci.com/gh/circleci/circleci-docs.svg?style=shield)](https://circleci.com/gh/slabiak/AppointmentScheduler)
-# ASmart Gyms Schedule Manager
+# Smart Gyms Schedule Manager

 >This is a Spring Boot Web Application to manage and schedule appointments between gym trainers and members.
-It has many features such as automatic invoicing, email notifications, appointments cancelation, providers individual working plans with brakes etc.
+It has many features such as automatic invoicing, email notifications, appointment cancelation, trainer working plans etc.

+This project is based on the work of Slabiak: https://github.com/slabiak/AppointmentScheduler.git

+What sets this project apart is its ability to:
+-provide a live metric of the gym capacity
+-support multiple different franchise locations
+-allow trainers to adjust their time availabilty

 <a href="https://github.com/slabiak/slabiak.github.io/blob/master/images/appointmentscheduler/calendar.png?raw=true"><img src="https://github.com/slabiak/slabiak.github.io/blob/master/images/appointmentscheduler/calendar.png?raw=true" width="600"></a>
 ## Demo